-Why hockey players don't say "I"
+Why hockey players don't say 'I'

 Kuznetsov looked at the reporter, raised an eyebrow and laughed.
 "Must be a rookie," he quipped.
 After a pause, Kuznetsov explained: "I don't like to talk about my personal game."

-The reporter was in fact an industry veteran.
+The reporter was, in fact, an industry veteran.
 The lesson is one that he -- and anyone who follows the NHL closely -- is keenly aware of: hockey players hate talking about themselves.
 They abhor it so much that a common tic is replacing the pronoun "I" with "we" or "you."
 (Example: When Winnipeg Jets center Mark Scheifele was asked during the Western Conference finals for the secret to his scoring surge, he responded: "You don't really know if there's anything specific.
 You just want to play your game and help the team.")

 As New York Islanders forward Anders Lee told me earlier in the season: "If anything, you hear the pronoun 'I' when mistakes start to happen."

-In some cases, players see a trap for using the "I" pronoun and swiftly circumvent it like they're swerving a Ferrari around a pothole.
+In some cases, players see a trap with using the "I" pronoun and swiftly circumvent it like they're swerving a Ferrari around a pothole.
 Washington's John Carlson was reminded this week that he led all defensemen in points in both the regular season and the postseason.
 Then he was asked what the individual accomplishment meant to him.
 The nine-year veteran barely hesitated: "It's just a function of teammates around me and just fitting into our team and the way we like to play."
 Next question.

 "It's a team sport.
 How can you just talk about yourself if the game is won and you scored three goals?
 Somebody had to pass you the puck at some point," Vegas Golden Knights alternate captain Pierre-Edouard Bellemare said.
 "It's the way we are taught from the start.
-I've played in different leagues [professionally in France and Sweden and now the U.S.], and it's the same everywhere.
+I've played in different leagues [professionally in France and Sweden, and now the U.S.], and it's the same everywhere.
 For hockey players, talking about yourself feels wrong."

 The paradox encompasses the NHL's core issue with identity.
 Fans who love the sport appreciate players' selflessness and unwavering commitment to the grind.
 After all, a star forward skates for only roughly one-third of a game.
 Stanley Cup folklore is dotted with once-anonymous heroes.

 But the sport's popularity can feel limited by its lack of star power.
 For the second consecutive year, hockey players were frozen out of ESPN's World Fame 100 list.
-Name a television commercial you've seen recently that a) involves a current NHL star b) runs in the U.S. and c) doesn't include Patrick Kane or Duncan Keith cooing about "real smooth" Gatorade or Braden Holtby making saves for Geico (both companies are, not coincidentally, core league sponsors.)
+Name a television commercial you've seen recently that a) involves a current NHL star b) runs in the U.S. and c) doesn't include Patrick Kane or Duncan Keith cooing about "real smooth" Gatorade or Braden Holtby making saves for Geico (both companies are, not coincidentally, core league sponsors).

-Says one high-profile NHL agent: "If I go to one of my guys and present them with a sponsorship opportunity -- not for an equipment manufacturer -- before they ask me, 'How much?' they'll say, 'Do you think it's OK for the team?'
+Says one high-profile NHL agent: "If I go to one of my guys and present them with a sponsorship opportunity -- not for an equipment manufacturer -- before they ask me 'How much?' they'll say, 'Do you think it's OK for the team?'
 And that's just the guys that would consider it.
 Most would say no right away.
 Guys just don't want to do anything that calls attention to themselves outside their team."

 All of this feels like a stark cultural contrast to NBA or NFL players.